Matrix nearness problems and eigenvalue optimization: Computing the pseudospectral abscissa

 This is equivalent to

 which expresses that $\eps$ is a singular value of $A - \iu \beta \Id$.

 \end{proof}

 Using Lemma~\ref{lem:byers}, the {\it vertical search} \eqref{cc-vertical} is done by computing all purely imaginary eigenvalues $\iu\beta$ of the Hamiltonian matrix and discarding those eigenvalues among them for which $\eps$ is not the smallest singular value of $A-(\alpha_k+\iu\beta)\Id$.
-The {\it horizontal search} \eqref{cc-horizontal} is done by computing the purely imaginary eigenvalue $\iu\widehat\alpha_{j+1/2}$ of largest imaginary part of the Hamiltonian matrix that corresponds to the matrix $\iu A$ in the role of $A$ and $- \beta_{j+1/2}$ in the role of $\alpha$.
-The method is written in pseudocode in Algorithm \ref{alg_cc}.
+The {\it horizontal search} \eqref{cc-horizontal} is done by computing the purely imaginary eigenvalue $\iu\widehat\alpha_{j+1/2}$ of largest imaginary part of the Hamiltonian matrix that corresponds to the matrix $\iu A$ in the role of $A$ and $- \beta_{j+1/2}$ in the role of $\alpha$, \bng as is described in \eng Algorithm \ref{alg_cc}.

 The computational cost of an iteration step of the criss-cross algorithm is thus determined by computing imaginary eigenvalues of complex Hamiltonian $2n\times 2n$ matrices.
 All imaginary eigenvalues are needed in the vertical search and the ones of largest imaginary part in the horizontal search.
 In addition, the smallest singular values of complex $n\times n$ matrices need to be computed to decide if a given complex number is in $\Lameps(A)$.